DiltheyLab/MPore/README.md

 - `OUTPUT_DIR`: directory where the results will be saved
 - `DORADO_PATH`: path to the Dorado installation
 - `USER_MOTIF_LIST`: list of motifs of interest
-- `INCLUDE_REBASE`: includes motifs and results from REBASE in addition to the motifs of interest
 - `TSV_DATA`: [REBASE](http://rebase.neb.com/rebase/rebase.html)-derived file listing methyltransferases, their recognition sites, and associated methylation types
 - `TSV_REBASE_data`: concatenated [REBASE](http://rebase.neb.com/rebase/rebase.html) file with methyltransferases, recognition sites, and methylation types
 - `SPLIT`: enables a memory-efficient workflow at the cost of longer runtime, while creating splitted results